LordMirex/WebDaddy/replit.md

 The design theme is professional, clean, and conversion-focused, utilizing a brand identity centered around "WebDaddy Empire" with a royal crown logo and a color scheme of Royal Blue (#1e3a8a), Gold (#d4af37), and Accent Navy Blue (#0f172a).
 The design prioritizes minimalism, consistency, and responsiveness across all devices, eliminating excessive animations or "gimmicky" elements.
 All three main sections (Landing Page, Admin Panel, Affiliate Portal) now share unified design language with royal blue gradient navigation, professional white cards with colored accent borders, and consistent spacing and typography.
 The homepage is specifically designed for conversion, placing templates above the fold with a compact hero section, simplified "How It Works," and an FAQ accordion.

 ### Technical Implementations
-The backend is built with plain PHP 8.x, interacting with a PostgreSQL database.
+The backend is built with plain PHP 8.x, interacting with a SQLite database (single portable file: `webdaddy.db`).
 The frontend uses Bootstrap 5.3.2 for styling and Vanilla JavaScript for interactivity.
 The system employs prepared statements for SQL injection prevention, `password_hash/verify` for authentication, session regeneration, HttpOnly + Secure cookies, HTTPS enforcement, and input sanitization to ensure security.
+Foreign key constraints are enabled via PRAGMA for referential integrity.

 ### Feature Specifications
 - **Public Features:** Conversion-optimized homepage, template browsing with detail pages and live previews, affiliate tracking (30-day persistence), order form with domain selection and WhatsApp payment redirect, and a simple FAQ.